Gangster Squad

 A Mexican crime lord escapes from the FBI and it’s up to a small town sheriff (Arnold Schwarzenegger) and to stop him.
 There are some

-Evil Dead (review)
+Maleficent: Mistress of Evil (review)

-The Call (review)
+The Rocky Horror Show (review)

 Gemini Man (review)